dmcwo/dmcwo/_posts/2016-06-02-coding-presentations.md

 layout: post
 title:  "Coding a presentation"
 date:   2016-06-02 19:12:29 -0700
+excerpt: "Why bother coding a presentation?
+I'm not sure exactly.
+For fun?"
 tags: [tinkering, presentations, markdown, html, reveal.js]
 ---
 I recently ran across a set of online presentation slides with a readable, responsive design.
 I took a look at the source, and it seemed like they were written with [R](https://support.rstudio.com/hc/en-us/articles/200486468-Authoring-R-Presentations).
 Presentations in HTML/Markdown?
 Wow.
 More things to turn into text!<!--break-->